 When a user visits a page for the first time, a site cache commits selected content to memory.
 When that same page is visited again, the site cache is able to recall the same content, then load it much quicker when compared to the first visit.
 Each visit to the same page is also loaded just as quickly from the cache.

-When you use a website cache to do this, it’s referred to as “caching.”
-Website caching is the concept of caching from the client’s side.
+When you use site cache to do this, it’s referred to as “caching.”
+Site caching is the concept of caching from the client’s side.

 This means caching that’s completely taken care of, and controlled by the end user.
 A website has only a limited way of administering client-side caching.
 It can tell a cache how long to store saved data.

 That way, a page with content that doesn’t change often can be set to expire later on in the future.
 But, a page with images that are changed often, for example, can be requested to expire much sooner, or when the page is updated.

 This ensures the end user can regularly see fresh content.
 But, pages that haven’t changed can still be loaded from the cache to speed up the time it takes to load the page.

 For details, check out Caching for WordPress, Explained in Plain English.